BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Introduction

-To address these limitations, we propose a novel bidirectional conditioning factorization for SGG, introducing efficient interaction between entities and predicates.
-Technically, we develop a one-stage SGG model to implement our factorization, dubbed Bidirectional Conditioning TRansformer (BCTR).
-The overview of BCTR is shown in Fig. \ref{fig:1}, consisting of two modules.
-The Bidirectional Conditioning Generator (BCG) is introduced to establish mutual dependencies between the entity and predicate decoders through two feature interaction mechanisms.
-The inner interaction uses Bidirectional Attentions (BiAtt) to enhance information exchange between entities and predicates, while the outer interaction employs iterative refinement to condition current detections on previous estimates, further improving the interaction between the two predictions.
-Additionally, Random Feature Alignment (RFA) is designed to address the long-tail problem without relying on the statistical priors of datasets.
-By randomly distilling knowledge from Vision-Language Pre-trained Models (VLPMs), RFA aligns the feature spaces of entity and predicate decoders with the VLPMs while preserving diversity for SGG tasks.
-Collaborating with CLIP-based classifiers, RFA boosts BCTR's performance for tail classes and unseen relations.
-We validate the proposed method on two representative SGG datasets: Visual Genome and Open Image V6.
-Experimental results demonstrate that BCTR achieves superior performance on both benchmarks compared to existing methods.
-Our contributions can be summarized as follows:
+Motivated by this insight, we propose a one-stage SGG model to implement our factorization, dubbed Bidirectional Conditioning TRansformer (BCTR), as illustrated in Fig.~\ref{fig:1} (b).
+BCTR consists of two core modules: the Bidirectional Conditioning Generator (BCG) and Random Feature Alignment (RFA).
+The BCG module establishes mutual dependencies between the entity and predicate decoders through two feature interaction mechanisms.
+The inner interaction utilizes Bidirectional Attention (BiAtt) to enhance information exchange between entities and predicates, while the outer interaction applies iterative refinement to condition current detections on previous estimates, thus improving interactions between predictions.
+The RFA module is designed to support BCG in learning interaction patterns within a semantic-aligned feature space.
+By feature distillation with Vision-Language Pre-trained Models (VLPMs), the learned interaction patterns are generalized to unseen but semantically related relationships during inference.
+We validate BCTR on two SGG datasets: Visual Genome and Open Image V6.
+Results show that BCTR achieves superior performance compared to existing methods.
+Our contributions are summarized as follows:

-\begin{itemize} \item We propose a novel bidirectional conditioning factorization for SGG, enhancing the information exchange between predicates and entities by introducing mutual dependence. \item We develop an end-to-end SGG model BCTR to implement our factorization.
-Specifically, BCG is designed to augment the feature spaces through a bidirectional attention mechanism. \item RFA is introduced to regularize the feature spaces with VLPMs while preserving diversity for downstream tasks.
-RFA improves BCTR's performance on tail categories without relying on statistical priors. \item Extensive experiments on the Visual Genome and Open Image V6 datasets demonstrate that BCTR achieves state-of-the-art performance compared to baselines. \end{itemize}
+\begin{itemize} \item We propose a novel bidirectional conditioning factorization within a semantic-aligned space for SGG, enhancing information exchange between predicates and entities by introducing mutual dependence. \item We present an end-to-end SGG model BCTR to implement our factorization.
+Specifically, BCG is designed to augment the feature spaces through bidirectional attention mechanisms. \item We introduce RFA to regularize the feature spaces with VLPMs while preserving diversity for specific tasks.
+RFA facilitates BCG in learning interaction patterns from long-tail datasets and boosts model performance on tail categories. \item Extensive experiments on the Visual Genome and Open Image V6 datasets demonstrate that BCTR achieves state-of-the-art performance compared to baselines. \end{itemize}